Introduction to Beekeeping 2018!

 A BEEKEEPING COURSE THAT SPANS THE WHOLE BEEKEEPING YEAR!!!!

 This year-long course is aimed at providing all the necessary information that a beginner backyard/urban/small-scale/aspiring commercial beekeepers would need for their first season of keeping honeybees.
 Partnering again with the McGill University's Office of Student Academic Services (OSAS) we are making a step forward and redesigning our previous one day course to include a bit more class time and to shift focus from the theory to more practical, hands-on approach to learning the art of beekeeping.

-The course participants will learn about the practical and legal requirements for setting up their own apiaries, choices that they have in regard to the bees, equipment and beekeeping approaches, general management practices, pests and diseases, problem spotting and solving, wintering bees in our climate and many more topics, but most importantly to learn about using critical thinking when evaluating various beekeeping practices.
+The course participants will learn about the practical and legal requirements for setting up their own apiaries, choices that they have in regard to the bees, equipment and beekeeping approaches, general management practices, pests and diseases, problem spotting and solving, wintering bees in our climate, management of the bees in different hive types, and many more topics, but most importantly to learn about using critical thinking when evaluating various beekeeping practices.

 The course is designed for beginners, but even less experienced beekeepers will be able to learn a lot.
 All age groups are welcome, but the course content may not be too suitable for children.

 The course will consist of two major parts, classroom sessions, and practical workshops.